Liberty Bathing is reader-supported. We may earn a commission from links on this page.

 Finding the best jet spa for bathtub could be an easy way to upgrade your normal tub into a luxurious whirlpool tub.

 But the conversion kits are just the sort of item that can be plagued with problems.
-They’re the perfect fad product that can be manufactured cheaply and branded up to look like a high quality bathroom upgrade.
+Portable bath tub spas are the perfect fad product that can be manufactured cheaply and branded up to look like a high quality bathroom upgrade.

-On the other hand, get a good one and you’ll have saved a lot of money compared to a whirlpool tub or a full hot tub.
+On the other hand, get a good one of these portable bath tub spas and you’ll have saved a lot of money compared to a whirlpool tub or a full hot tub.

 Here are some of the best we’ve found after some detailed research into the most popular models and their limitations.